nodejs/node/doc/api/deprecations.md

 ## Revoking deprecations

-Occasionally, the deprecation of an API may be reversed.
+Occasionally, the deprecation of an API might be reversed.
 In such situations, this document will be updated with information relevant to the decision.
 However, the deprecation identifier will not be modified.